-When you ask someone where they were on September 11, 2001, expect a reply filled with vivid details.
-Unlike most other days, 9/11 had an impact on every American's life, on the future of our country, and on the security of the world.
+Everyone remembers where they were on September 11, 2001.
+Unlike most days, 9/11 had an impact on every American's life, the future of our country, and the security of the world.

-As a life-defining day, it ranks right up there with the day Neil Armstrong spoke to the world from the surface of the moon, "That's one small step for a man, one giant leap for mankind."
+As a life-defining day, it ranks close to the day Neil Armstrong spoke to the world from the surface of the moon: "That's one small step for a man, one giant leap for mankind."
 It became as life-altering as the bullet fired from the sixth-floor window of Dallas' Texas School Book Depository on November 22, 1963.
 And, like all widely shared defining events, 9/11 has many monuments and memorials to convey the significance of that horrendous day to generations yet to be born.

 Tear of Grief